“Jack! Jack Urso! Is that that you? Do you remember me?”

 One day, while working at my desk at the college, my secretary tells me a “Mr. Bryan” is here to see me.
 Ashley walked in and we had a long conversation about my work.
 I tried to get him to open up about his work at SUNY-Albany.
 He was a bit reticent to share much, but we both found common ground on the inanities of college administration and the petty bureaucrats that plagued our existence.

-For about the next year and a half I would run into Ashley around the neighborhood.
-He spent the fall and winter in Jamaica, where he grew up, so I only saw him in the spring and summer.
+For about the next year and a half or so, I would run into Ashley around the neighborhood.
+He spent the winter in Jamaica, where he grew up, so I only saw him the rest of the year.
 He had this way of laughing at the end of every sentence that was both endearing and occasionally odd.

 “Jack!
 It is good to see you!
 Ha, ha, ha!”